git-shubham-goswami/Note-taker/README.md

 ## Usage

 1. Start the web server and navigate to `http://localhost:8080/note-taker` in your web browser.
-2. Log in with your credentials.
-3. Use the web interface to create, view, edit, and delete notes.
+2. Use the web interface to create, view, edit, and delete notes.

 ## Contributing